appliedinnovationcorp/nexus-v3/README.md

 - `infrastructure-scaling/` - **NEW** Enterprise infrastructure scaling with auto-scaling, load balancing, and multi-region deployment
 - `react-native-enhancement/` - **NEW** Enterprise React Native enhancement with CodePush, push notifications, and offline-first architecture
 - `advanced-tooling/` - **NEW** Enterprise advanced tooling with Storybook, visual testing, and automated workflows
+- `development-environment/` - **NEW** Enterprise development environment with dev containers, HMR, and advanced debugging

 ## 🛠 Tech Stack